noahehall/multicloud/aws/exams/services/Storage/snow-snowmobile.md

 # Snowmobile

-- Migrate or transport exabyte-scale datasets into and out of AWS
+- exabyte-scale data transfer service used to move large amounts of data to AWS

 ## my thoughts